 Basic Prerequisites for PA Studies Application

-To be considered for admission into MBKU’s School of PA Studies, you must hold a baccalaureate degree from a regionally accredited college or university, or an equivalent institution (as determined by our Admissions office)1.
+To be considered for admission into MBKU’s School of PA Studies, you must hold a baccalaureate degree from a regionally accredited college or university or an equivalent institution (as determined by our Admissions office)1.
 Please note that we do not require scores from the Graduate Records Examination.
-The most competitive applicants to MBKU’s School of PA Studies will possess at a minimum:
+We recommend applicants possess a minimum of the following:

-- 1000 hours of verifiable, direct, hands-on patient care experience
+- 2,000 hours of verifiable, direct, hands-on patient care experience required

 - Supplemental Application (available on CASPA)